KLYE-Dev/snak/README.md

     you should put a list of accounts(name = account_list.json) in accounts folder first!.

-    install_burrow|insl
+    install_hsc-cli|insl
-    install burrow blockchain, and copy the files to the home directory (.burrow),
+    install hsc-cli blockchain, and copy the files to the home directory (.hsc),
     No need to initialize project for this command.

-    uninstall_burrow|unsl
+    uninstall_hsc-cli|unsl
-    uninstall burrow blockchain, and back up the files to the home directory (burrow-backup),
+    uninstall hsc-cli blockchain, and back up the files to the home directory (hsc-cli-backup),
     No need to initialize project for this command.

-    run_burrow|rnbrw
+    run_hsc-cli|rnbrw
-    run burrow blockchain,you need install burrow first!,
+    run hsc-cli blockchain,you need install hsc-cli first!,
     No need to initialize project for this command.